-- Conductivity, Temperature, Pressure, optional Dissolved Oxygen, at 1 sample/sec (1 Hz).
+- Conductivity, Temperature, Pressure, and (optional) Oxygen at 1 Hz (1 sample/second) or polled sample acquisition.

-- RS-232 or Logic Level interface, no batteries, small memory — for use on moored profiling vehicles that can supply power and acquire data.
+- RS-232 or logic-level (0-3.3 V) interface, small memory, no batteries — for use on vehicles that can supply power and acquire data.

 - Unique flow path, pumping regimen, and expendable anti-foulant devices, for maximum bio-fouling protection.